- Start date: September

 Why this course?

-Developed in partnership with the Centre for Excellence for Looked After Children in Scotland (CELCIS), the programme has a fresh, engaging curriculum that draws from a variety of disciplines and approaches including child and youth care, social pedagogy, sociology, psychology, health, education, social work and social policy.
+Developed in partnership with the Centre for Excellence for Children’s Care and Protection (CELCIS), the programme has a fresh, engaging curriculum that draws from a variety of disciplines and approaches including child and youth care, social pedagogy, sociology, psychology, health, education, social work and social policy.

 You'll develop a theoretically informed, practice-based understanding of issues related to the social, political and cultural contexts of children and youth.

 The programme considers and examines theoretical and policy contexts, child development in the lifespace, critical reflection, relational practice, management and leadership, intervention methods and research methods.

 The role of the state, non-governmental agencies and private organisations in the provision of child welfare services will be examined along with the internationalisation of child welfare policy through developments such as the UNCRC.
 A range of approaches and traditions of child care practice will be considered, including child and youth care, social pedagogy, residential child care and social work.

 We'll be hosting a series of webinars and live chat sessions with our Schools throughout June and July.
 Hear from course leaders on what it's like to study within the Faculty of Humanities & Social Sciences at Strathclyde and take part in our Q&A sessions.Upcoming events

 The programme is delivered entirely online with no physical attendance requirement.
 Classes involve a range of individual tasks – directed reading, podcasts, forum boards – in addition to one live online session per week where the student group participate in an online seminar.